 EXOTIC or WILD ANIMALS.
 Those species of Animals that are exotic to humans.
-EXOTIC ANIMALS include[, but are not limited to,] any or all of the following orders and families, whether bred in the wild or in captivity, and any or all hybrids.
+EXOTIC ANIMALS include any or all of the following orders and families, whether bred in the wild or in captivity, and any or all hybrids.
 The Animals listed in parentheses are intended to act as examples and are not to be construed as an exhaustive list or limit the generality of each group of Animals, unless otherwise specified: